celadari/json-logic-scala/docs/_posts/evaluator-define-custom-operator.md

 }
 ```

-Information on which implemented class/object to associate to "+" operator codename is contained in `EvaluatorLogicConf`.
+"`EvaluatorLogicConf` contains the information on how the implementation associates
-The last one being given as init parameter to `EvaluatorLogic`.
+a class or object to a "+" operator codename, with the last one being given as
+init parameter to `EvaluatorLogic`.
+"
 Information provided to `EvaluatorLogicConf` is a mapping of `MethodConf` objects.
-`MethodConf` holds operator's information for evaluation.
+`MethodConf` holds an operator's information for evaluation.
 There are 6 parameters:
 * `operator`: `String` codename.
 * `methodName`: `String` name of method to invoke at evaluation.
-* `ownerMethodOpt`: `Option[Operator]` optional object the method to be invoked belongs to if defined.
+* `ownerMethodOpt`: `Option[Operator]` Optional object.
+If defined, describes what the
+method to be invoked belongs to.
 If not defined, it means the method belongs to accumulator at evaluation.
 * `isReduceTypeOperator`: `Boolean` true if operator is a reduce type (max, min, +, -, *, /, And, Or, ...), false otherwise.
 * `isCompositionOperator`: `Boolean` true if operator is a composition type (reduce, map, filter, all, none, some), false otherwise.
 * `isUnary`: `Boolean` true if unary operator (logical negate, ...), false otherwise.

-You only need to pass your `MethodConf` object to `EvaluatorLogicConf.createConf` method.
+You need to pass only your `MethodConf` object to `EvaluatorLogicConf.createConf` method.

 ```scala
 val methodConf = MethodConf(...) implicit val confEvaluator = EvaluatorLogicConf.createConf(methodConfsManualAdd = Map("expN" -> confMethod))